 TPS holders reside all over the U.S. Most TPS holders from El Salvador live in the Washington, DC (32,359), Los Angeles (30,415) and New York (23,168) metropolitan areas.
 Honduran TPS holders live mostly in the New York (8,818), Miami (7,467) and Houston (6,060) metropolitan areas.
 Haitian TPS holders live mainly in the Miami (16,287), New York (9,402) and Boston (4,302) metropolitan areas.

 The Secretary can extend or terminate TPS after a review of country conditions.
 A decision about a 6, 12 or 18 month extension or termination must be made at least 60 days before the TPS designation expiration date.
 If the Secretary decides to terminate the status, the Secretary provides a transition period for the affected TPS holders in the U.S. to move back to their countries.

-For example, the Secretary recently decided to terminate TPS for Haiti, Sudan and Nicaragua, but extended TPS for eligible immigrants from Honduras and South Sudan through July 2018 and May 2019, respectively.
+For example, the Secretary recently decided to terminate TPS for El Salvador, Haiti, Sudan and Nicaragua, but extended TPS for eligible immigrants from Honduras and South Sudan through July 2018 and May 2019, respectively.